This magical portal connects people across two cities

 That’s the idea behind Portal.
 It’s a sci-fi inspired sculpture developed by the Benediktas Gylys Foundation, a social innovation group, and Gediminas Technical University.
 As you approach the concrete and steel ring, you can see that it is actually a window to another place.
 The first Portals are set up connecting the Lithuanian capital Vilnius and the Polish city Lublin.
 As people look through the portal in Lublin, people in Vilnius are looking right back.

-“Usually people just smile and wave, sometimes they start competitions about what couple could make a more complex shape of a heart with their hands; dancing competitions happen as well,” writes Ben Gylys, who created and primarily funded Portal.
+“Usually people just smile and wave, sometimes they start competitions about what couple could make a more complex shape of a heart with their hands; dancing competitions happen as well,” writes Benediktas Gylys, who created and primarily funded Portal.
 “Even the most serious-looking people who look like they have never waved to anyone in their entire lives start smiling and waving with immense joy!”

 The project was inspired by Gylys’s own world travels.
 He says that in the face of climate change and social injustices worldwide, people fall back on an us-versus-them mentality.
 But while experiencing so many cultures around the world, he was reminded that humanity is really all one species.